Active Levee Projects

 COMPLETED IN 2020

-The project replaced existing levee underseepage control features.
+This project replaced existing levee underseepage control features.
 Seven relief wells were decommissioned and replaced with a seepage sand berm measuring approximately 1,500 feet in length and 275 feet in width .
 The sand berm was partially constructed utilizing existing sand berm material on-site placed during the 2011 flood.
 Over 40,000 cubic yards of additional sand berm material was hauled to site to complete the berm.

 Levee Drainage Structure Improvement (Drainage MR_2)